Team-Tea-Time/teamteatime.net/content/docs/laravel-forum/5/configuration.md

 * `enable`: Whether or not to enable the JSON REST API.
 * `enable_search`: Whether or not to enable the post search endpoint.
 Useful if you'd prefer to use your own search implementation.
+* `resources`: Fully qualified names for the resource classes to use for API responses.
 * `router`: Router config for the API, including `prefix`, `as` (alias), `namespace`, and `middleware`.

 ### General